6. 3D Worlds#

 The shape of the viewing frustum is determined by four factors:

-Given these four factors we can calculate the perspective projection matrix using
+Given these four factors we can calculate the transpose of the perspective projection matrix using

 Derivation of the perspective projection matrix